 Mix & deliver mineral to the 3 herds.

-Put repaired Kubota tire in the shop.
+Kubota tire in the shop.

 Fill 8 gallons of water for the house (you can drink it, but our well water doesn't taste very good)